-When using hold-down straps, care must be taken not to damage the ATV.
+If using additional hold-down straps in any other areas, care must be taken not to damage the ATV.

 Gasoline-Oil-Lubricant

 Filling Gas Tank

 Always fill the gas tank in a well-ventilated area.
 Never add gasoline to the ATV gas tank near any open flames or with the engine running or hot.
 DO NOT SMOKE while filling the gas tank.